qydchen/Aequita/README.md

   };
 ```

 Lastly, while iterating through and creating markers for a specific neighborhood, `totalSqFt` and `totalSalePrice` accumulates for aggregate calculations of that specific neighborhood.
+This will be used to populate the summary details on the top-left hand panel.

 ```JavaScript
 export function appendStats() {